New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

 in the range $L E/N^2>3$ and we find $a_0=0.10746\pm0.00005$ and $b_0=1.9935\pm 0.0001$ from the numerical fit, where the error is estimated using a standard $\chi^2$ procedure.
 In particular, we see that there is no upper bound on the energy, that is to say, no Chandrasekhar limit, unlike in the three equal charge system of \cite{Bhattacharyya:2010yg}.
 Fig.~\ref{fig:soliton} will be important later on when we discuss the microcanonical phase space of solutions.
 In particular, it will provide an excellent \emph{norm} to understand whether our finite temperature hairy black hole solutions approach the soliton in the limit of vanishing temperature and area.

 We now turn our attention to the full phase diagram of static solutions in the two charge system.
-We first note that, unlike the single charge case, in the two charge system the extremal limit of the CLP black holes does not saturate the supersymmetric bound $E=2Q$.
-Instead, we find that two equal charge extremal CLP black holes obey to\footnote{It might first appear that for $L Q/N^2\geq 1/(3\sqrt{3})$ the energy of extremal CLP black holes as given by \eqref{eq:trig} becomes complex.
+We first note that, unlike the single charge case, in the two charge system the extremal limit of the BCS black holes does not saturate the supersymmetric bound $E=2Q$.
+Instead, we find that two equal charge extremal BCS black holes obey to\footnote{It might first appear that for $L Q/N^2\geq 1/(3\sqrt{3})$ the energy of extremal BCS black holes as given by \eqref{eq:trig} becomes complex.
 However, note that $X$ becomes purely imaginary in that limit, which then changes the $\cos$ in~\eqref{eq:trig} to $\cosh$, so that~\eqref{eq:trig} remains real for all $Q\geq0$.}

 This parametrizes the black solid thin line in Fig.~\ref{fig:microtwo}.